 When it comes to logo design and branding, the fact is that most people do “judge the book by its cover”.
 First impression is everything.
 As an expert in the field of identity and branding, when people ask me “what do you do?”
 I feel as though I often have trouble answering it in a concise way because every client has different needs for their branding.
 Therefore, I often tailor the answer to the person asking, but I will attempt to answer it generally here:

 “I work with companies that need help in achieving a professional polished appearance to their customers and audience.”

 Over the past 2 decades, I’ve helped companies large and small with their branding challenges.
 Sometimes that means a complete overhaul to the logo, marketing collateral, website, etc. and other times, it’s a design of a new logo for a start-up.
 Every project is different and every logo design is very unique and specific to the clients needs.
 There are no “off-the-shelf” options.
 A lot goes into a logo project and I have a tried and true process that I always follow.
-Over the years, I’ve designed hundreds of logos for companies, organizations, products, non-profits and even individuals, but below are a few examples of some recent ones that show that sometimes it’s a small “refresh” that you may need and sometimes it’s a drastic change.
+Over the years, I’ve designed hundreds of logos for companies, organizations, products, non-profits and even individuals, but in the portfolio are a few examples of some recent ones that show that sometimes it’s a small “refresh” that you may need and sometimes it’s a drastic change.
 Spin350 is a top logo design company based in Boston and lead by award-winning Creative Director Joe Lyons.